Our Team

 awyse@uchicago.edu

-Gillian Meyer is a Menard Pre-Doctoral Fellow at the CID Project.
-Her research at the CID Project focuses on government benefit data and homelessness.
-Meyer received her BA in economics and mathematics from Pomona College.
+Brian Curran is a Graduate Research Fellow at the CID Project.
+His research at the CID Project focuses on the poverty and the geography of disadvantage.
+Curran received his AB in Economics and Mathematics from Dartmouth College.

 gplmeyer@uchicago.edu